Alert. The SSL feature (HTTP to HTTPS) box produced erroneous results between 23 Sept and 02 Oct.

 and each item revision file on the server will be rewritten with the new scan results.

-Unaltered descriptions are not saved unless the "Save originals" box is checked.
+Unaltered descriptions are not saved unless the "Save originals" or "Force archive" box is checked.

 To prevent browser overload, the item list is divided into pages,